FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/custom_protocol_slave.rst

    * - Profinet
      - 192.168.0.2

-When configured for CC-link, controller changes board IP to "192.168.0.113".
+When configured for CC-Link IEF Basic, controller changes board IP to "192.168.0.113".

 When configured for Ethernet/IP, controller changes board IP to "192.168.0.112".